 Always remember you are still human.

 Being a college student is hard.
 It’s a busy, stressful, and crazy time in our lives, and it’s normal to feel overwhelmed.
 However, there are several things you can do to manage your stress, both on and off campus, so you don’t feel overwhelmed.
+On campus, along with proper time management, make sure you take time to spend with your friends and enjoy fun activities that could offer a break from all the pressure.

 Make an assessment